MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 generate Grid Squares.

 Let's go over that again.
 You need to map the row arrays then map each row to get the value at each column.
+These values are used to generate grid squares.

+Along the way you'll look at shape block and map that into the grid.

-The value is an integer representing the color of each square.
+The value assigned to each location on the grid is an integer representing the color of each square.

 Next you'll need to map the shape on to the grid.
 The shape is represented by an integer value.